crllect/Crllect/README.md

 	// learning (low priority): C++ && Rust && node.js;
 	String[] programmingLanguages = {"Java", "Lua", "Python", "Markdown", "html", "scss", "typescript", "css", "javascript", "bash"}; // Though I know bash and js, and can write some simple scripts.
 Im no bash nor js wizard. lowk tryna improve on that
 	String[] cyberSecUtils = {"kali-suite", "blackArch-suite", "parrot-suite", "metasploit-framework"}; // even though the metasploit framework is of a different catagory. its so ridiculously big, that i think it warrents a spot.
-	String[] integratedDevelopementEnvironments = {"eclipse", "neoVim", "VSCodium", "pyCharm", "intelliJ"}; // intelliJ under student teir.
+	String[] integratedDevelopementEnvironments = {"eclipse", "neoVim", "VSCodium", "pyCharm", "intelliJ", "VSCode"}; // intelliJ under student teir.
 So I wont have in a couple of years :c

 	Object[][] emailAddresses = {
 		{"crllect@proton.me"},